sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for performing the operation of *vyutkalita* is as follows:-

-[45](# "Cf. note under 106, Chap.
-11.").
+45[^207].
 (Take) the chosen-off number of terms as combined with the total number of terms (in the series), and (take) also your chosen-off number of terms (separately).
 Multiply each of these quantities by the common difference and diminish (the products) by the common difference; (then) multiply by *two*; and these (resulting quantities), when multiplied by the half of the remaining number of terms and by the half of the chosen-off number of terms (respectively), give rise to the sum of the remainder-series and to the sum of the chosen-off part of the (given) series (in order).

+[^207]: "Cf. note under 106, Chap.
+11."

 The rule for finding out the first term in relation to the remaining number of terms (making up the remainder-series) :-

-[46](# "Cf. note under 109 Chap.
-II.").
+46[^208].
 The first term (of the series), diminished by the half of the common difference, and combinedwith the chosen-off number of terms as multiplied by the common difference, as also with the half of the common difference, (gives) the first term of the remaining number of terms (making up the remainder-series).
 And thecommon difference (of the remainder-series) is the same as what is found in the given series.

-[47](# "See note under 110, Chap.
-II.").
+[^208]: "Cf. note under 109 Chap.
+II."

+47[^209].
 Even in respect of a geometrically progressive series, the common ratio and the first term are exactly alike (in the given series and in the choson-off part thereof).
 There is (however) this difference herein respect of (the first term among) the remaining number of terms (constituting the remainder-series), viz., that the first termof the (given) series multiplied by that self-multiplied product of the common ratio, in which (product) the frequency of occurrence of the common ratio is measured by the chosen-off number of terms, gives rise to the first term (of the remainder-series).

+[^209]: "See note under 110, Chap.
+II."

 *Examples in illustration thereof.*